 Dominance to Continue

 India will set out to keep their hosts at arm’s length, stamping out any flickers of hope that creep into the home dressing room.
-Yes, of course New Zealand are good enough to win this T20 match on their own patch, but we really wouldn’t suggest you back them to do so.
-The trading team working at Coral HQ in Stratford aren’t holding their breath for a NZ upset either and have priced the home win at 11/10 second favourite, which tells the story of how the money men expect this one to go.
+Yes, of course, New Zealand is good enough to win this T20 match on their own patch, but we really wouldn’t suggest you back them to do so.
+The trading team working at Coral HQ in Stratford aren’t holding their breath for an NZ upset either and have priced the home win at 11/10 second favourite, which tells the story of how the money men expect this one to go.

 That leaves India as favourites and there can be no doubt they deserve to be.
 Punters with a keen eye on the away day can back India to win the 1st T2O match at 8/11 (Coral).
 That’ll prove popular in midweek sports accumulators; however, there’s probably enough there for some big hitters to back it as a super single with an increased stake.
 That’s how we suggest playing this one and there’s enough evidence on the table already to tell us India can be trusted to continue their form.